Small Groups are how we care for each other.

 How often does a small group meet?

-Our Small Groups meet for three semesters a year—winter/spring, summer and fall.
-During the semester, most groups meet once a week.
+Our Small Groups meet throughout the year depending on the type of group.
+During the year, most groups meet weekly, bi-weekly or monthly.
 Small Groups are meant to bring meaning and community into the flow of your life, so even if you can’t attend every meeting, there is still great value in joining a group.

 Where do Small Groups meet?

 Small Groups happen throughout the Dallas/Fort Worth Metroplex.
 It is likely that there is one meeting near you.

 How long does a typical Small Group stay together?